-As a strong trial attorney and skillful negotiator, Mark is a trusted advisor to corporate executives and business owners in the manufacturing industry.
-He tenaciously defends his client's interests in the areas of product liability, business litigation and employment litigation.
+A strong trial attorney and skillful negotiator, Mark is a trusted advisor to executives and business owners in the manufacturing industry.
+He tenaciously defends clients' interests in the areas of product liability, business litigation and employment litigation.

-In product liability, he handles a range of cases for major manufacturers and has litigated cases involving wood treatment chemicals, pool chemicals, paint, chlorine/chlor alkali products, industrial equipment and coatings, medical equipment, motor vehicles, all-terrain vehicles (ATVs) and motorcycles, valves, seat belt systems, firearms and ammunition, as well as asbestos exposure.
-Mark has litigated product liability cases in many jurisdictions throughout the United States, such as Alabama, California, Delaware, Florida, Georgia, Hawaii, Illinois, Kentucky, Michigan, Mississippi, Missouri, New York, Pennsylvania, South Carolina, Tennessee and Texas.
+In product liability, Mark handles a range of cases for major manufacturers and has litigated cases involving wood treatment chemicals, pool chemicals, paint, chlorine/chlor alkali products, industrial equipment and coatings, medical equipment, motor vehicles, all-terrain vehicles (ATVs) and motorcycles, valves, seat belt systems, firearms and ammunition, as well as asbestos exposure.
+He has litigated product liability cases in jurisdictions throughout the United States, including Alabama, California, Delaware, Florida, Georgia, Hawaii, Illinois, Kentucky, Michigan, Mississippi, Missouri, New York, Pennsylvania, South Carolina, Tennessee and Texas.
 Examples of this work include:

 •Obtaining complete dismissal of a multimillion-dollar lawsuit against a manufacturer of industrial coatings.